 As stated in the University's Code of Student Academic Integrity, Statement of Principles, "faculty members are responsible for transmitting knowledge and the methods by which it is acquired.
 To do so, they must be able to examine and test student work.
 The faculty also sets academic standards, awards academic credit and confers degrees when the standards are met.
 To carry out these responsibilities, faculty members must ensure that student work submitted for academic credit is authentic as well as consistent with established academic standards.
 Therefore, the academic evaluation includes a judgment that the student's work is free from academic dishonesty of any type..."
-Also, "it is the duty of faculty members to take measures to preserve and transmit the values of the academic community...through the learning environment which they create for their students."
+Also, "it is the duty of faculty members to take measures to preserve and transmit the values of the academic community...through the learning environment which they create for their students."(Office of Legal Affairs, n.d.).
 The learning environment includes the testing environment.
-In order to facilitate a testing environment that preserves academic integrity, to the highest extent possible, faculty will implement the following strategies during administration of tests and exams.
-Policies related to academic integrity apply to the evaluation of all student work whether an assignment or formal test, regardless of the setting, ie: classroom or online.
-The below strategies will apply in the regular classroom and in the computer labs/classrooms.
+In order to facilitate a testing environment that preserves academic integrity, to the highest extent possible, faculty will implement the following strategies during the creation and administration of tests and exams.